PennockTech/ocsprenewer/README.md

 oscprenewer
 ===========

-*WARNING: this is an early-alpha project with a paucity of tests*
+*WARNING: this is an beta project with a paucity of tests*

 The <abbr title='Online Certificate Status Protocol'>OCSP</abbr> Renewer renews OCSP Staples on local disk.